 Definition of a Dead Tooth

 When the pulp—the living portion inside your tooth—dies, its blood supply has been cut off for whatever reason.
 Even though there is no longer a living nerve inside the tooth, it is still susceptible to infection, which is one reason why it’s so important to see the dentist if you think you might have a dead tooth.
+It is never wise for the dead or dying tooth to be left untreated.

 Causes of a Dead Tooth